 Be sure to call ahead to the bank above and ask if ID will be necessary.
 Many banks’ policies change from time to time, so calling is best to get confirmation of what is needed for check cashing.

 If you go to a bank to cash your 3rd party check, many bank direct deposit times for banks won’t apply.
 Since you are cashing the check at a bank location, the money should be available immediately once the check has been cashed.
-You can also go to a credit union to cash a one as well.
+You can also go to a credit union to cash one.